Elias Hill: Life in Liberia and death

 Arthington had been founded in 1869 by Alonzo Hoggard and his congregation from Bertie County, North Carolina.
 In 1870, John Roulhac and his party arrived.
 In 1871, parties led by Jefferson Bracewell and Elias Hill arrived, and in 1872 another group led by Aaron Miller came.

 Conditions in Liberia were much worse than colonists had been told.
 Colonists believed that mortality and illness were low.
 However, as many as 20% of immigrants would die of malaria.
 And Hill discovered when he arrived that the government was in "great disorder".
 Liberia's president, Edward James Roye, was overthrown in late 1871 in the wake of a financial scandal and was assassinated in early 1872.
 Hill died of malaria on March 28, 1872, after only six months in Liberia.

 Legacy

 The Clay Hill congregation remained in Arthington.
 Hill and Moore, run by Hill's nephews, became a major firm in Liberia and its success enabled the pair to endow a nearby Baptist institute.

 In Albion W. Tourgée's book, Bricks Without Straw (1880), the character of Eliab Hill was based in part on Elias Hill.

 The story of Elias Hill also inspired Katharine DuPre Lumpkin's novel Eli Hill, which was written in the 1950s and published in 2020 by University of Georgia Press.

+The historian Brian Kelly recounts Hill's activist trajectory during Reconstruction to illustrate the 'steep reversal' from 'millennialist elation at jubilee to deep despondency a few short years later' experienced by African Americans between the end of the Civil War and the violent collapse of Reconstruction.